Table of Contents

 What are managed services?

-Managed services involve handing over part or all of a business function to a third-party provider.
-Unlike staff augmentation, the provider is responsible for managing the team, process, and outcome.
-This model works well for long-term functions such as IT support, cybersecurity, or cloud management.
-Transfer a function or outcome (e.g., 24×7 support, security operations, cloud ops) to a provider that owns delivery, SLAs, staffing, tooling, and process.
+Managed services involve transferring part or all of a business function to a third-party provider.
+Unlike staff augmentation, the provider manages the team, process, and outcome.
+This model is effective for long-term functions such as IT support, cybersecurity, or cloud management.
+Transfer a function or outcome (e.g., 24×7 support, security operations, cloud operations) to a provider that owns delivery, SLAs, staffing, tools, and processes.

-Best when: you want to reduce operational load, get predictable service levels and pricing, and you don’t need to direct day-to-day tasks.
+Best when you want to reduce operational load, achieve predictable service levels and pricing, and do not need to manage daily tasks.

 Benefits of Managed Services: